Index

 4. Living Cost

-The living costs in Fukuoka City are significantly lower than in other major cities such as Tokyo or Osaka.
-Monthly living cost in Fukuoka City is roughly as follows.
+Living costs in Fukuoka City are considerably lower than those in other major cities such as Tokyo and Osaka.
+Estimated monthly living expenses in Fukuoka City are approximately as follows.

 20,000 yen(Individual spending habits may vary)